aliHafizji/Cheddar-Android/README.md

 Download them and add them as library dependencies.

-## Cheddar now on the Android market
+## Cheddar now on the Play store

-The app is now available on the Android market at URL().
-There are still somethings that are left to implement:
+The app is now available on the Android play [store](https://play.google.com/store/apps/details?id=com.creativeperson.cheddar).
+There are still things left to implement such as:

   * Support Android versions below Honeycomb (This will require a lot of changes to the styles used)
   * Get the realtime API working (The only reason why this is not included is that I don't like any of the current Android libraries for [Pusher](http://pusher.com/docs/client_libraries#android-java).
 So first I need to make one)